arieees666/arieees666.github.io/README.md

  - Sept 12, 2020: `Productive day, solved baby pwn from csaw quals + 1st python sandbox escape, baby rev from flareon`
  - Sept 13, 2020: `Reverse engineered prehistoric mario chall from ALLESCTF, wrote a bruteforce script for correct box values.
 Will begin writeups for solved CSAW quals challenges`
  - Sept 14, 2020: `Began initial analysis of RPISEC project 1 binary, tw33tchainz`
- - Sept 15, 2020: `Was able to reverse engineer the custom hash function in order to retrieve secret pass to verify as admin`
+ - Sept 15, 2020: `Was able to reverse engineer the custom hash function in order to retrieve secret pass to verify as admin.
+Enabled debug mode and triggered format string vulnerability in print_menu()`